DCRS/DCRS-UI/README.md

 When start the device, this firmware/runtime/kernel/system will do the first work like a BIOS does: verifying all device's components.

 **But this is very different than a BIOS!** When finish the hardware check, this system will search for operating systems installed in all connected storage devices.
 Then, this kernel will run an single OS installed or show an boot-selector screen for selecting OS to run from each storage device, and will run the interface of OS working as an kernel/runtime.
-With this, you will can easily hibernate OS A and go to OS B, with multi-OS running at the same time!
+With this, you will can easily bootoff OS A and go to OS B, with multi-OS running at the same time!
 You can know more at SPECS.md file, included in this project.
 This "BIOS" will can adapt the code/design for work in all possible resolutions, for an multi-device connected future.

 Yes, this firmware is an kernel/runtime that uses interface in HTML5/CSS/JavaScript and compatible only with UEFI-based mainboards and modern operating systems compatible with the technology of this firmware.